davidmuraya/gemma3/README.md

 ## Project Overview

+### Local conversational agent

 This repository contains a single Python script, `main.py`, that provides a local conversational interface to an Ollama model (`gemma3:4b`) with built-in tool-calling capabilities.

+Gemma 3:4b, is a lightweight, open model built from the same research and technology that powers Gemini 2.0 models.
+These are Google's most advanced, portable and responsibly developed open models yet.
+They are designed to run fast, directly on devices — from phones and laptops to workstations.

 Gemma3 uses pythonic function calling. https://www.philschmid.de/gemma-function-calling